 This event will begin directly at 11:30am on Friday April 28th, and will end promptly at 1:30pm to ensure we respect your time and schedule.
 Light snacks and refreshments will be provided.
 This is a kid friendly event.
 All are welcome and encouraged to join us.

-Registration is closed for this event.
-We have reached maximum capacity.
+We reached maximum capacity for this year’s stand!.
 Thank you sincerely for the incredible support and interest in racial and social justice issues.
 Direct questions to 509-789-9305 or email email@example.com.

 About Keynote Speaker: Erin Jones

 Erin Jones has been working in and around schools for the past 25 years.
 She has taught in a variety of environments, from predominantly African American to predominantly White to some of the most diverse communities in the nation.
 Erin received an award as the Most Innovative Foreign Language Teacher in 2007, while teaching French Immersion at Stewart Middle School in Tacoma, and was the Washington State Milken Educator of the Year in 2008, while teaching at Rogers High School in Spokane.

 She served under two state superintendents – half a year year as a Director for Dr. Terry Bergeson and 3 years as Assistant Superintendent on the executive leadership team for Superintendent Randy Dorn.
 She received recognition at the White House in March of 2013 as a “Champion of Change.”
 In 2015 Erin earned recognition as PTA Educator of the Year for her testimony in the McCleary education funding case.